-Morning suit, black tie, white tie, frock coat, kilt, lounge suit, tuxedo, Teddy jacket, David Beckham sarong… There are a whole lot of options for you in terms of what to wear.
+Morning suit, black tie, white tie, frock coat, kilt, lounge suit, tuxedo, Teddy jacket, David Beckham sarong… There are a whole lot of options for men in terms of what to wear to a wedding.

 If you want to mark your wedding by wearing something really different from the norm, this is a popular choice, and it’s available in many colours and fabric designs.
 Usually made in beautiful brocades (or plain velvets), frock coats look great paired with a pair of plain black trousers and they’re worn with a winged‐collar shirt and a traditionally tied cravat called an Ascot.
 Don’t worry; you won’t necessarily look like Laurence Llewellyn Bowen.
 But if that’s the look you’re going for, we suggest teaming it with an open‐necked shirt and ruffled sleeves.
 And pre‐warn the Vicar.

 Many grooms in the armed forces choose to be married wearing their regimental uniform.
 These are not only ceremonial but are also well‐suited to the traditions of a wedding.
 The traditional uniform for weddings is the Blues uniform: a blue jacket with a high collar, adorned with five brass buttons down the front with two on each cuff for officers.
 The jacket is teamed with matching blue trousers with a red stripe down the outside of each leg.
 No shirt is worn but the uniform is accessorised with a white belt and gloves.
 Military uniform can be worn by all groomsmen who are members of the armed services.